Getting smart with geofences

 Geofences are a great feature of the Smartrak map.
 By drawing virtual fences (geofences) around areas, you're able to manage when vehicles, assets or personnel have crossed the fence boundary and receive notifications, should they be needed as well.

-By looking at Geofence applications within your own organisation, you can utilise improved visibility and reporting metrics to provide a more streamlined and automated process for management of the comings and goings of fleet and assets and the reporting of such.
+By looking at geofence applications within your own organisation, you can utilise improved visibility and reporting metrics to provide a more streamlined and automated process for management of the comings and goings of fleet and assets and the reporting of such.

 The following are some of the uses you might have for setting up a geofence: